fbpx

 • Original: Original content establishes your practice as an authority in your niche.
 Your content is usually a combination of evergreen or trending topics directly related to your services.
 Original content helps cultivate real relationships with your patients and give them reasons to connect and interact with you between office visits.

-Encourage your Clients and Patients to Write Reviews
+Encourage Your Clients to Write Facebook Reviews

-While a handful of customers will write a review for your practice out of habit, many do not.
+While a handful of customers will write a review out of habit, many do not.
 Invite each person who uses your services to leave a review on Facebook.
 For example, have your front desk staff ask clients to leave a review before they leave.
+You can also send out follow-up emails to people you have a long-standing relationship with.
+Their loyalty and respect for your practice will shine through any reviews they leave you.

 Respond to all reviews, both positive and negative.